 Engagement is a key component in building and maintaining trust and helping districts understand how to best meet the needs of those they serve.
-This was true pre-pandemic and will continue to be post-pandemic.
-However, its importance has become more evident in recent months as districts have had to navigate unforeseen challenges and shift to a virtual environment, creating new barriers to open dialogue and authentic engagement.
-While most districts had more than enough on their plates navigating and communicating the new normal, for those with facility planning underway, community engagement added a layer of complexity.
+However, its importance has become more evident as districts have had to navigate unforeseen challenges that create new barriers to open dialogue and authentic engagement.

-Although teaching and learning may look and feel different right now, school facilities will remain an essential part of communities; therefore, facility planning is just as important and impactful now as it was pre-pandemic.
-Having guided hundreds of school districts through engagement efforts and communication campaigns – with more than a dozen during the pandemic alone – our team has a good understanding of what it takes to successfully engage your community, both now and in the future.
+No matter how teaching and learning are delivered, school facilities remain an essential part of communities.
+Having guided hundreds of school districts through engagement efforts and communication campaigns our team has a strong understanding of what it takes to successfully engage your community, both now and in the future.

-Below are five tips to help your district engage and inform your community about facility plans – in a pre- or post-pandemic world.
+Below are five tips to help your district engage and inform your community about facility plans:

 - Be flexible.
 If we have learned anything over the past year, it’s the need to be flexible.
 Revisit your communication plans and adapt, if needed.
 Although in-person engagement may seem ideal, districts have found great success in utilizing virtual platforms and digital tools to stay engaged and keep community members informed of facility planning efforts.
 Be sure to utilize existing communication vehicles, too, and don’t forget – direct mail is still a key tool in delivering your message to all district residents.